rdrf2838/MoneyManager/README.md

 App that uses OCR to obtain prices and store names on receipts, and SQLite to keep track of my spending.
 (Yes, I'm this lazy...)

-First OCR is for price, second OCR is for store name, date is auto-generated.
+First image crop is for price, second image crop is for store name, date is auto-generated.